 Why?
 Because you can find relics of Saint Valentine in the Parish church in Chełmno.

-Wander around the colorful Old Town, try some local food, and take photos of Chełmno from the above from the top of the Lookout Tower.
+Wander around the colorful Old Town, try some local food, and take photos of Chełmno from above from the top of the Lookout Tower.

 Archaeological Museum in Biskupin